royqh1979/RedPanda-CPP/BUILD.md

 - MINGW64 GCC,
 - UCRT64 GCC (recommended for x64)
 - CLANGARM64 Clang (the only and recommended toolchain for ARM64).

-Official distributions of Red Panda C++ are built with MINGW32 GCC (archived) and MINGW64 GCC.

 Prerequisites: